Grief was a constant friend for many years…

 GRIEF OVER TIME…

-As time passes, replace items in your alter with things you love about life, and surround the images of your loss with lots and lots of love.
-And oils that inspire your love!
+As time passes, replace items in your altar with things you love about life, and surround the images of your loss with lots and lots of love.
+And scents that inspire your love!

 When you are ready, and have not needed to visit the grief alter in some time,begin to pack the things on the alter into a sacred box or container of some sort… one that you can bring out and visit whenever you wish.